jts307/TinySearchEngine/crawler/README.md

 different calls of crawler with various seed URLs.
 So I assumed that a user would prefer to keep any numbered files within the passed directory.
 This mainly pertains to the pageSaver() function.

+I assumed that the crawling area was not going to be too big, about the size of the testing examples, so the hashtable used in the program contains only 200 sets which on larger scales will run increasingly slower.

 ### Compilation

-To compile common archive, do: `make common.a`.
-To comple pagedir module, do: `make pagedir.o`.
+To comple crawler, do: `make crawler.o`.

-See [TESTING](../crawler/TESTING.md) for details of testing and an example test run.
+See [TESTING](TESTING.md) for details of testing and an example test run.